TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1455.350 Education Provider Application; Requirements

-a) In accordance with Section 20-5 of the Act, any person or entity seeking approval to provide pre-license and/or continuing education courses shall submit an application on forms provided by the Division along with the appropriate fee required by Section 1455.320.
+a) In accordance with Section 20-5 of the Act, any person or entity seeking approval to provide qualifying education and/or continuing education courses shall submit an application, no later than 45 days in advance of the first course offering date, on forms provided by the Division, along with the appropriate fee required by Section 1455.320.
+In addition, course applications:

-b) The program of pre-license and/or continuing education for a licensed education provider shall:
+c) The program of qualifying education and/or continuing education for a licensed education provider shall:

 1) Be approved by the provider's governing and/or supervising body;

-B) pre-license courses for a State Certified Residential Real Estate Appraiser or an Associate Real Estate Appraiser (the instructor shall be a State Certified General Real Estate Appraiser, a State Certified Residential Real Estate Appraiser or its equivalent from another jurisdiction, or a full time faculty member of a college or university);
+ii) qualifying education courses for a State Certified Residential Real Estate Appraiser or an Associate Real Estate Trainee Appraiser (the instructor shall be a State Certified General Real Estate Appraiser, a State Certified Residential Real Estate Appraiser or its equivalent from another jurisdiction, or a full time faculty member of a college or university);

-C) continuing education courses (the instructor should have the appropriate education and experience in appraisal or the subject matter being taught); or
+iii) continuing education courses (the instructor shall have the appropriate education and experience in appraisal or the subject matter being taught);

-D) all instructors teaching USPAP courses shall be AQB certified instructors who also hold a current appraiser certification from a state; and
+B) all instructors teaching USPAP courses shall be, at a minimum, AQB certified instructors who also hold a current appraiser certification from a state; and

 3) Offer courses that are approved and licensed by the Division, and conform to the standards established in this Subpart.

-1) An education provider must provide an office for the maintenance of all records, office equipment and office space necessary for customer service.
+1) An education provider must provide a facility for the maintenance of all records for a minimum of 5 years.

 3) Each education provider shall maintain for each student a record including the course of study undertaken, dates of attendance, and a transcript of courses satisfactorily completed.
 All records shall be maintained by the education provider for a period of 5 years and shall be made available to the student or to the Division upon request during regular business hours.
 An education provider may charge a student the cost of reproducing copies of a transcript.